Liturgical-Calendar/liturgy-components-php/README.md

 (currently hosted at https://litcal.johnromanodorazio.com/api/dev/).

 ## Installing the package
 Installing the package in your project is as simple as `composer require liturgical-calendar/components`.
-To install without dev dependencies, after we have `composer require`ed the package: `composer install --no-dev`.

 Include in your project's PHP script with `include_once 'vendor/autoload.php';` (adjust the path to vendor/autoload.php accordingly).

 Note that this package requires <b>PHP >= 8.1</b>, seeing it makes use of [Enums](https://www.php.net/manual/en/language.types.enumerations.php) (which were introduced in PHP 8.1).